Ibn Ezra: The Purpose of Mitzvah

-He commences with a critique: people think action – and nothing more – is the goal of the mitzvahs.
+He commences with a critique: people think action—and nothing more—is the goal of the mitzvahs.
 What causes a person to gravitate to the mitzvah’s performance, and not go further?
 What prevents one from unraveling the clues in the mitzvah’s design, and arrive at the fundamentals?
-Ibn Ezra immediately alerts us that “There’s so many fundamentals and profound ideas, that even after 40 years, Moses barely scratched the surface.”
+Ibn Ezra immediately alerts us, “There’s so many fundamentals and profound ideas, that even after 40 years, Moses barely scratched the surface.”
 This was Moses’ own admission.
-This dose of reality will hopefully impact people and drive them to seek the lessons of the mitzvahs.
+This will impact people and drive them to seek the lessons of the mitzvahs.

-The cause of preoccupation with performance is the sensual nature of a human being, which has a head start over our intellects.
-“For the inclination of man’s heart is evil from youth (Gen. 8:21).”
+The error of preoccupation with performance, is due to our sensual nature, which has a head start over our intellects.
+“For the inclination of man’s heart is evil from youth” (Gen. 8:21).
 Our instincts are with us from birth, but our intellects develop slowly, over many years.
-Most people find great difficulty controlling – and certainly abandoning – a sensual lifestyle.
+Most people find great difficulty controlling—and certainly abandoning—a sensual lifestyle.
 And when confronted with Torah obligation, people attach themselves to the components that are sensual, meaning the physical act.
 Since they have followed a lifestyle rooted in the senses alone, and not intellect, they view Torah and mitzvahs from their senses, not their intellects.
 They don’t live in their intellects, but in their instincts, so all is filtered through their instincts.
 Mitzvahs, then, are treated identically: whatever does not touch their instincts and senses, is ignored.
-Therefore, all they sense is the act of mitzvah, and they ignore the mitzvah’s designs and halachas that point to immense insight.
+Therefore, all they sense is the act of mitzvah, and they ignore the mitzvah’s laws and halachas that point to immense insight.

 This is the flaw Ibn Ezra wishes to correct with this commentary.
 He appropriately refers to such people as “brainless” (literally “empty-brained”) as an indication that this core faculty of intelligence is not engaged, when it truly should be.

 He then addresses the obvious question: If performance is not the goal, why are mitzvahs relegated to thought, speech and action, which are performances?
-He answers that this is to accustom us, for repeated behavior conditions a person in a desired path.
-He validates this with this verse, “It is in your mouth and in your heart to perform it (Deut.
-30:14)”, but then qualifies the true goal with the Rabbis’ words, “God desires one’s heart (Tal.
+He answers that this is to accustom us, for repeated behavior conditions a person in a desired path, and rehearses the laws.
+He validates this with this verse, “It is in your mouth and in your heart to perform it” (Deut.
+30:14), but then qualifies the true goal with the Rabbis’ words, “God desires one’s heart (Tal.
 Sanh.
-106b)” based on God’s words to Samuel, “Man sees with the eyes, but God sees the heart (I Samuel 16:7).”
+106b)” based on God’s words to Samuel, “Man sees with the eyes, but God sees the heart” (I Samuel 16:7).
 This verse also validates our idea that man is primarily sensual, “seeing with his eyes” and not looking into another person’s heart and motives, like God does.